 - NICA student-athletes are subject to all U.S. Anti-Doping Agency (USADA) rules pertaining to anti-doping (a list of banned substances is available here) See NICA Rulebook 2.9.

 - NICA's list of other banned substances: Caffeine is an addictive substance that enhances performance.
 NICA leagues deem caffeinated products as inappropriate for young student-athletes.
 Caffeinated sports products (bars, gels, and sports drinks) are banned from NICA league races and activities (including practices).

-In order to be eligible for a CPOMG Patch, as a member of the CPOMG MTB team, a student-athlete must meet each of the following 5 requirements.
+In order to be eligible, as a member of the CPOMG MTB team, a student-athlete must meet each of the following 5 requirements.

 - Performance Criteria: Eligibility is met if any of the following are met:

 - Any racer competing in Varsity

 - Any racer finishing in the top 50% of JV at the end of season ranking